ashah2012/ashah2012.github.io/_posts/2019-01-17-write-file-to-remote-drive-with-credentials.markdown

 ## jCIFS - The answer

 I had never heard about [jCIFS](https://www.jcifs.org/) before today.
-And I am glad I was able to somehowe come across the right question on stackoverflow.
+And I am glad I was able to somehow come across the right question on stackoverflow.

 Coming back to the problem :
 * I had to write a file in a remote network drive.